openedx/edx-documentation/en_us/shared/students/SFD_teams.rst

 #.
 When you have finished adding your team details, click **Create**.

    Your new team is added to the list of team under your selected topic.
-You are automatically made a member of the team you created.
+You are automatically added as a team member.

    For information about inviting friends to join a team, see :ref:`Inviting Friends to Join a Team`.